eiiches/jackson-jq/README.md

 *3) When the function with the same name is defined more than once in the same-level scope, jackson-jq uses the last one.
 E.g.
  - `def f: 1; def g: f; def f: 2; g` evaluates to 2 in jackson-jq, while jq evaluates it to 1.

+*4) The order of the keys in JSON is not preserved.
+It was a design decision but we are slowly trying to fix this in order to improve the compatibility with jq.

 *5) While `jq-1.5 '0 / .' <<< 0` throws a zero-division error as one might expect, jq-1.5 silently evaluates a compile-time constant `0 / 0` division as `null`.
  - jackson-jq just throws an error whenever divisor is zero.